eelstork/L3/Doc/L3/New working notes/7 - Planning.md

 (1) Assume an agent wanting to have a meal at a given price, and within a given deadline.
 (2) Demonstrate using an auto-function to resolve the problem and implement the plan.

+Stretch: demonstrate using best first or A* vs breadth first search

 ## Summary

 (1) Auto functions prioritize virtual vs actual execution.